 Jesus did not say that it was wrong to have religious differences with other people.
 Rather, He made it abundantly clear that He does not approve of us using religious differences as a reason to refuse commerce, kindness, or even polite conversation.

-Jesus told us not to judge, or we will be judged by our own standards.
-He said “do not judge or you will be judged.”
-The criteria we use to judge others will be used to judge us.
+Jesus said “do not judge or you will be judged.”
+He said that the criteria we use to judge others will be used to judge us.
 If we condemn another person for their religious views, then any religious errors we make will be held against us.
 If we condemn another person for moral reasons, then our own immorality will be held against us.

 Jesus Did Good Things for “Bad” People